maximecb/uvm/docs/syscalls.md

 **Returns:** `u64 val`

-Join on the thread with the given id.
+Join on the thread with the given id (as returned by thread_spawn).
 Produces the return value for the thread.
+From C, prefer pthread_join() from <pthread.h> when the thread was created with pthread_create().

 ## cmd_argc